AlphaLeoli/NameMC-PvP-Tiers/README.md

 - show badges you have
     - partially implemented, but only two badges. i need them to make a better format for badges before i continue
 - show rankings for each tier

-### How to Install:
-In order to install, you can go get it for [tampermonkey](https://greasyfork.org/en/scripts/499332-namemc-pvp-tiers-display).